Dudhsagar Dairy

-The Dudhsagar Dairy (Mehsana District Cooperative Milk Producers' Union Limited) is a division of Gujarat Cooperative Milk Marketing Federation which is under the ownership of Ministry of Cooperation of the Government of Gujarat.
+The Dudhsagar Dairy (Mehsana District Cooperative Milk Producers' Union Limited) is a division of Amul which is under the ownership of Ministry of Cooperation of the Government of Gujarat.
+Dhudhsagar Dairy is one of India's leading cooperative dairy organizations and a member union of the Gujarat Cooperative Milk Marketing Federation (GCMMF), the Marketing Federation behind the Amul Brand.
+Headquartered in Mehsana, Gujarat, the dairy has played significant role in India's White Revolution and rural development through cooperative movement.

+Dudhsagar Dairy, officially the Mehsana District Co-operative Milk Producers' Union Limited, is a cooperative dairy union based in Mehsana, Gujarat.
+Established in 1960, it serves more than 4.70 lakh milk producers through its cooperative network.
+In financial year 2025-2026, the union reported an annual turnover of approximately Rs.9,043 crore and average milk procurement of over 36.34 lakh liters per day.

 Dudhsagar Dairy is the second largest dairy in Asia, processing on an average 1.41 e6kg of milk each day.
 It has established a network for procuring milk from 500,000 milk producers through 1150 village milk cooperatives.

 Today, Dudhsagar Dairy has a membership of over 520,000 dairy farmers.
 Its consolidated turnover in 2012–13 was more than Rs.
 34 billion.
 The union procured 614.7 e6kg of milk during 2012–13 at an average milk procurement of 3.2 e6kg of milk per day during peak season.

 The union is ISO 9001:2000, ISO 14000:2004, and ISO 22000:2005 certified and is an environment-friendly organization.